dzackgarza/Notes/Independent Study/Quals/Topics.md

 ## Calculus
 Basic first- and second-year calculus.
-Derivatives of maps from Rm to Rn , gradient, chain rule; maxima and minima,
+Derivatives of maps from Rm to Rn
+-
+gradient
+-
+chain rule;
+maxima and minima
+-
 Lagrange multipliers;
-line and surface integrals of scalar and vector functions; Gauss’s, Green’s and Stokes’ theorems.
+line and surface integrals of scalar and vector functions; Gauss’s
+- Green’s and Stokes’ theorems.
 Ordinary differential equations;
 explicit solutions of simple equations.